 EU signs gas deal with Egypt, Israel to end 'dependency' on Russia

-Von der Leyen also pledged food relief worth 100 million euros ($104 million) for Egypt, which has been reeling from grain shortages as a result of the Ukraine war.
+Ursula von der Leyen also pledged relief worth 100 million euros ($104 million) for food security in Egypt, which has been reeling from grain shortages as a result of the Ukraine war.

+"Russia's war against Ukraine has exposed our European dependency on Russian fossil fuels, and we want to get rid of this dependency," von der Leyen told a joint press conference with Egyptian President Abdel Fattah al-Sisi.

+"We want to diversify to trustworthy suppliers, and Egypt is a trustworthy partner."

 The memorandum of understanding on gas exports between Egypt, Israel and the EU was signed at the East Mediterranean Gas Forum, the Egyptian petroleum ministry said.